Deepeshac2890/pro_resume/README.md

 # pro_resume

-This is a new portfolio website which will server purpose of online resume.
+This is a new portfolio website which will server purpose of online resume and skill viewer.

 Features Implemented :
 1. Links to different media handles provided.